developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<PreloadLegacyAPD value="1"/>

 ### PreloadJSObjects
-Determines whether to preload the NPAPI plug-in to provide native JavaScript objects for each of the modules.
+Determines whether to pre-load the NPAPI plug-in to provide native JavaScript objects for each of the modules.
 On the Enterprise Tablet, this plug-in will be included if the JSObjects plug-in is preloaded.

 **Possible Values**